cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure Variables

 To configure variables go to the `Cetmix Tower/Settings` and select the `Variables` menu.
+Click `Create` and put values in the fields:

+- **Name**: Readable name
+- **Reference**: Unique identifier used to address variable in conditions and expressions.
+Leave blank to generate automatically based on name
+- **Note**: Put your notes here

 ### Variables Applicability